/ seo-glossary / What is Click-Through Rate (CTR)? SEO Guide for Beginners

 • Click-through rate is the percentage of searchers who click your result, calculated as clicks divided by impressions

-• CTR determines how much actual traffic your rankings deliver, and may indirectly influence ranking positions
+• CTR determines how much actual traffic your rankings deliver, though Google says it is not a direct ranking signal

 • Title tags and meta descriptions are your primary levers for improving CTR without changing rankings